blay/blay.se/edgeryders.markdown

 > community voices - goals that actually would need to be delivered
 > by democracy.
 >
+> [
+>
-> (demsoc, n.d.)
+> @welivehere]

-The same sentiment is reflected in the fact that edgeryders in their mission report talk about their and their communities needs, projects, networks and issues, but their political participation is rarely if ever framed in term of Europe and european youth.
+The same sentiment is reflected in the fact that edgeryders in their mission report talk about their and their communities needs, projects, networks and issues, but their political participation is rarely if ever framed in term of Europe and European youth.
 Political participation is not approached from the perspective of being a citizen within an abstract political entity such as a nation or Europe.
-One can however find the European perspective as motivation from the part of the organizers of Edgeryders (Vinay, n.d., see for example the blog post)
+One can however find the European perspective as motivation from the part of the organizers of Edgeryders [see for example the blog post @neweurope].

-#### Prototyping cultures
+The role of what Benedict Anderson called ’’imagined communities’’[@Anderson:ImaginedCommunitiesReflectionsOnTheOrigin:2006], such as Europe or nation states, seems to have been replace by communities formed around material connections and common concerns.
+Edgeryders come together as peers because a particular situation of issue connects them.
+National or regional borders matters little here unless they also mark the borders of some sort of material exchange.

+The metaphor of the users should however not lead us to vire edgeryders as consumers that passively expects services to be provided for them.
+Users are also active in co-creating what they are using.
+This is not at least seen within the free software movement where any user is able to modify the code of the software that they are using to suit their need.
+Or why not think of peasant *users* of common land.
+The user is associated with a certain *care* for a thing.

+Edgeryders has throughout the platform showed that they are a community that are engaged in much experimentation concerning a wide variety of problems and are oriented towards solving these, collaborating amongst their peers, in innovative ways.

-It is not possible to sketch a single path to how the gap between edgeryders and institutions can be bridged.
-What is clear is that there is a great opportunity in tapping in to the resources and creativity of the kind of policy innovation, if we can call it that, that edgeryders all over Europe are doing.
+There is a great opportunity for institutions in tapping in to the resources and creativity of the kind of policy innovation, if we can call it that, that edgeryders all over Europe are doing.
 This quote from the report on Spaghetti Open Data highlights this:

 > I think what is happening is this: the civil society is emerging as an
 > allied of the innovators within the public sector.
 They can go to